List of Westside Xtreme Wrestling personnel

 Westside Xtreme Wrestling (wXw) is a professional wrestling promotion based in Essen, Germany. wXw has been one of the leading professional wrestling promotions in Germany, and most of its events have been held in the Ruhr district, primarily in Oberhausen.
 Since 2013, wXw regularly tours through Germany, adding tour stops outside the country including Switzerland, the Czech Republic and the United Kingdom.

 This is a list of professional wrestlers who currently work for Westside Xtreme Wrestling, as well as a list of alumni.
 Executive officers, referees and ring announcers are also listed.

-The guest wrestlers appeared due to wXw developing working relationships with several American promotions including Chikara, Pro Wrestling Guerrilla, Beyond Wrestling, Combat Zone Wrestling (CZW) and Evolve and several Japanese promotions including Dragon Gate, Pro Wrestling Noah, Dramatic Dream Team and Big Japan Pro Wrestling.
-Through the working relationship with wXw, Big Japan's World Strong Heavyweight Championship features both the CZW and wXw logos. wXw has also maintained relationship withs several European-based promotions, including British promotions International Pro Wrestling: United Kingdom, Preston City Wrestling, All Star Wrestling, and Progress Wrestling.
+The guest wrestlers appeared due to wXw developing working relationships with several American promotions including Pro Wrestling Guerrilla, Beyond Wrestling, Combat Zone Wrestling (CZW) and several Japanese promotions including Pro Wrestling Noah, Dramatic Dream Team and Big Japan Pro Wrestling.
+Through the working relationship with wXw, Big Japan's World Strong Heavyweight Championship features both the CZW and wXw logos. wXw has also maintained relationship withs several European-based promotions, including British promotions Progress Wrestling.